netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 Note that the API call was succesful but the traceparent header is new with its trace-flags set to 0 and the tracestate header was deleted.

 # Changes (to be deleted by RFC Editor)

+## From version 09 to 10
+- Updated security considerations based on Sheppard review.

 ## From version 08 to 09
 - Explain MAY vs W3C MUST for tracestate (OPSDir comment)